aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

         }
     }

-ICustomValidate interface declares **AddValidationErrors** method to be implemented.
-We must add **ValidationResult** objects to **context.Results** list if there are validation errors.
-You can also use context.IocResolver to [resolve dependencies](Dependency-Injection.md) if needed in validation progress.
+The ICustomValidate interface declares the **AddValidationErrors** method to be implemented.
+We must add the **ValidationResult** objects to the **context.Results** list if there are validation errors.
+You can also use the context.IocResolver to [resolve dependencies](Dependency-Injection.md) if needed in the validation process.

 In addition to ICustomValidate, ABP also supports .NET's standard IValidatableObject interface.
 You can also implement it to perform